Guided Tour Around PyCharm Edu User Interface

 Useto hide or show the navigation bar; press Alt+Home to bring the application focus to the navigation bar.

-- Tool windows — secondary windows that provide access to various specific tasks (project management, search, running and debugging, integration with version control systems, task description and progress, etc.).
+Tool windows — secondary windows that provide access to project management, search, running and debugging, integration with version control systems, task description and progress, and other tasks.